 Newark to Naples, United

-United will start flying directly between Newark and Naples on May 22, 2019, making it the only carrier offering nonstop service between the United States and southern Italy’s largest city, which also serves as the gateway to the Amalfi Coast.
+United started flying directly between Newark and Naples on May 22, 2019, making it the only carrier offering nonstop service between the United States and southern Italy’s largest city, which also serves as the gateway to the Amalfi Coast.
 The daily seasonal service on Boeing 767 aircraft will continue through October 4, 2019.

 Pittsburgh to London, British Airways